 Problems that may be indicative of plastic surgery malpractice include:

 - Complications from anesthesia

 - Nerve damage

 - Delayed diagnosis

 - Misjudgments or omissions in the plan of treatment.

 Of course, every procedure has the possibility of unforeseen complications, but it is the responsibility of the surgeon to properly diagnose and appropriately treat every complication that is observed.

 Contact Our Plastic Surgery Lawyers

 There are far too many cosmetic surgery patients whose lives are negatively affected by doctor errors.
 In addition to the physical toll, medical mistakes can be expensive, and patients have gone bankrupt paying for additional operations in order to repair or improve the damage caused by a negligent procedure.
-If a medical mistake by a plastic surgeon has harmed you or someone in your family, you need an advocate on your side – someone who will protect your rights and who is determined to get you the compensation you deserve.
+If a medical mistake by a plastic surgeon in Philadelphia has harmed you or someone in your family, you need a Philadelphia medical malpractice attorney advocate on your side – someone who will protect your rights and who is determined to get you the compensation you deserve.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.